 NOTE 2 – The Author's Guide for drafting ITU-T Recommendations can be found in the ITU website at http://itu.int/go/trecauthguide.

-6) Drafts of focus group deliverables aimed as future ITU-T Recommendations or Supplements should be shared with the parent group on a regular basis.
-When focus group deliverables aimed as future ITU-T Recommendations or Supplements would fall under the responsibility of different study groups, the focus group should share their deliverables with the relevant groups as soon as possible.
+6) Drafts of focus group deliverables aimed as future ITU-T Recommendations or informative texts (see [b-ITU-T A.13]) should be shared with the parent group on a regular basis.
+When focus group deliverables aimed as future ITU-T Recommendations or informative texts would fall under the responsibility of different study groups, the focus group should share their deliverables with the relevant study groups as soon as possible.

-7) Once mature, focus group deliverables aimed as future ITU-T Recommendations or Supplements are approved by the focus group for transmission to the parent group for action..
+7) Once mature, focus group deliverables aimed as future ITU-T Recommendations or informative texts (see [b-ITU-T A.13]) are approved by the focus group for transmission to the parent group for appropriate consideration.

+8) The parent group is expected to tally the number of ITU-T Recommendations approved by relevant study groups, and the number of agreed informative texts (see [b-ITU-T A.13]), that were based on focus group deliverables.

+Bibliography

+[b-ITU-T A.13] Recommendation ITU-T A.13 (2019), Non-normative ITU-T publications, including Supplements to ITU-T Recommendations.

+[b-WTSA Res.
+1] WTSA Resolution 1 (Rev. Geneva, 2022), Rules of procedure of the ITU Telecommunication Standardization Sector.

 _______________________